 Call monitoring

 From tracking and analyzing customer calls to assessing customer service interactions across different channels, call monitoring is essential to running successful contact centers and call centers.
-Book a product tour to see how it works in Dialpad's AI-powered customer engagement platform!
+Book a product tour to see how it works in Dialpad's Ai-powered customer communications platform!

-But first, let’s have a quick refresher on call monitoring and what it means to monitor calls effectively.
+But first, let’s start with the basics—a quick refresher on what call monitoring really means and how to do it effectively.

 What is call monitoring?